TheTestingMuse/thetestingmuse.github.io/_posts/2016-09-24-red-rag-heuristic.md

 I time boxed 15 minutes to investigate the issue, started straight away and did indeed find a bug with the system as expected.

-After the fact, I realised that the intensity of the reaction I'd had (which made me want to investigate desperately) was caused by the assertion itself  it was a statement of **believing absolute fact with no evidence** to back it up and my experience as a veteran tester immediately disagreed with it being "absolute".
+After the fact, I realised that the intensity of the reaction I'd had (which made me want to investigate desperately) was caused by the assertion itself - it was a statement of **believing with absolute fact, with no evidence** to back it up, and my experience as a veteran tester immediately disagreed with it being "absolute".

 And that was the moment my "red rag" heuristic was born:

-**"The red rag heuristic"  Having an almost uncontrollable urge to charge straight into a situation with no pre-planning, no thought for the consequences or what effect there will be on other things that require your time or skill.**
+**"The red rag heuristic" - Having an almost uncontrollable urge to charge straight into a situation with no pre-planning, no thought for the consequences or what effect there will be on other things that require your time or skill.**